 How long does the investigation and hearing process take?

-Generally, you can expect the process to follow these time frames:
+For non-Title IX complaints, generally, you can expect the process to follow these time frames:

 - An investigation will be completed within thirty calendar days